CSerht/chisel3-idea-template/README.md

 * `Makefile` - rules to call mill
 * `playground/src/GCD.scala` - GCD source file
 * `playground/src/DecoupledGCD.scala` - another GCD source file
+* `playground/src/resources/BlackBoxRealAdd2.v` - Verilog file, you can add it to chisel Module using BlackBox.
+* `playground/src/BlackBoxRealAdd2.scala` - wrapper Verilog files using BlackBox, you should instantiate it to other modules  so that the black box can be converted to Verilog.
-* `playground/src/Elaborate.scala` - wrapper file to call chisel command with the GCD module
+* `playground/src/Elaborate.scala` - wrapper file to call chisel command with the Top module
 * `playground/src/Top.scala` - top module, you can edit IO to fit external pins such as FPGA.
 * `playground/test/src/GCDSpec.scala` - GCD tester. **Current project doesn't support utest framework.**